 Provided that you and your ex lived apart at all times through the last six months of the tax year, she can effectively waive the right to claim your child as a dependent for purposes of the child tax credit, giving it to you.
-She can sign IRS Form 8332, and you can then submit it with your tax return and claim the child tax credit.
+She can sign IRS Form 8332, which you can then submit with your tax return to claim the child tax credit.

 You Might Have to File Schedule 8812

-Technically, Schedule 8812 was historically used and had to be submitted to the IRS if you were claiming the additional child tax credit for a refund.
-But it’s still around in the 2019 tax year, and it must be filed by some taxpayers.
+Schedule 8812 was historically used and had to be submitted to the IRS if you were claiming the additional child tax credit for a refund.
+It’s still around in the 2020 tax year, and it must be filed by some taxpayers.

 And because the additional child tax credit is now part of the child tax credit, you must complete Parts II and III and submit the form with your tax return if you want the IRS to refund any portion of the credit.
 The good news here is that the instructions that come with Schedule 8812 will help you figure out how much of a refund you’re entitled to.

 Your CTC Refund May Be Delayed

 You might have to wait a bit for your child tax credit refund thanks to some other federal tax legislation.
 The Protecting Americans from Tax Hikes Act of 2015 prohibits the IRS from issuing any tax refunds resulting from claiming the earned income tax credit or the child tax credit until Feb.
 15.